-Anyway, I could go into a bunch of details as to why people buy high end clothes, but lets just say that people do, and there is money to be made because of it.
+Anyway, I could go into a bunch of details as to why people buy high end clothes, but let's just say that people do, and there is money to be made because of it.
 Essentially, perception is reality for people.
-(Even though clothes are made out of same material as cheap clothes, they perceive they are getting better value due to the brand name…even though they are not).
+(Even though name brand clothes are made out of same material as cheap clothes, people perceive they are getting better value due to the brand name…even though they are not).

 Where to Get Used Designer Clothes?